EC-Nordbund/denomailer/README.md

 For the fields

 1. `from`, `replyTo` we only allow a single mail.
-2. `to`, `cc`, `bcc` we allow a MailObject a Array of single Mails or a single Mail.
+2. `to`, `cc`, `bcc` we allow a MailObject a Array of single Mails (you can mix formats) or a single Mail.

 ### Examples

 ## Other exports

+We export our implementation of an quotedPrintable encoder.
+There might be some use cases where you need it.
+The api of the function is considered stable!
 ## Stable api

 All api exported by `/mod.ts` is considered stable.
 But as the `pool` need the `--unstable` flag by Deno this has to be considered unstable.
-But we don't expect any breaking changes there.
+But we don't expect any breaking changes there - but if deno changes sytax etc. a new deno release can break it!

 Changes to them will only be made if a new major is released.

+## Contribute
+Feel free to contribute by:
+1. creating issues for bugs and feature requests (note that you have to use the bug template to get support)
+2. contribute code but keep in mind
+   *  for small changes you can just create a PR
+   *  for bigger changes please create an issue before!
+This will help to reduce time creating PR that are not merged.
+   *  if you fix a bug please add a test that fails before your fix
+3. contribute tests, fix typos, ...

 ## TLS issues